thecoderpanda/docuassist-cli/Readme.md

-Sure, here is a detailed and comprehensive README.md file for the `docuassist` CLI tool:

-### `README.md`

 # DocuAssist CLI

-DocuAssist is a CLI tool for managing Docusaurus documentation and vector store ingestion.
+DocuAssist is a CLI tool for managing Docuassist Docusaurus GPT Chatbot Plugin for documentation and vector store ingestion.
 It provides commands to install a plugin and ingest documents into a vector store.

+> Please note: The Plugin is yet to be published and should be live by next week.
+The CLI is live and can be tested to Vector Store ingestion.

 ## Table of Contents